irsol/udacity-bertelsmann-data-science-challenge-scholarship-2018/basic_sql_lesson28/notes.md

 1. Data integrity is ensured - only the data you want entered is entered, and only certain users are able to enter data into the database.
 2. Data can be accessed quickly - SQL allows you to obtain results very quickly from the data stored in a database.
 3. Data is easily shared - multiple individuals can access data stored in a database, and the data is the same for all users allowing for consistent results for anyone with access to your database.

+## How DB store data?

+Data in DB is stored in tables.
+DB tables can be organized by column, each column must have a `unique name`.
+All dat in a column must be of the same type (don't mix string, text or numbers).

+Consistent column types are one of the main reasons working with db is fast.